vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Calculating liquidity from commitment

-Committed Liqudity Providers are required to provide a multiple of their stake (supplied in the settlement currency of the market) in notional volume of orders within the range defined below.
+Committed Liquidity Providers are required to provide a multiple of their stake (supplied in the settlement currency of the market) in notional volume of orders within the range defined below.

 The multiple is controlled by a network parameter `market.liquidity.stakeToCcyVolume`:
 ```